 - A statement describing your financial need, including debts incurred, means by which you are paying for your legal education, and any other proposed sources of funding.

 - Informal interviews may be conducted if number of applications greatly exceeds number of available fellowships

 The deadline for submitting a completed application is the first Friday in April.
-Please submit completed applications directly to Sharon Booth in the Public Interest Law Center, located in Career Development.
+Please submit completed applications directly to Career Development.

 Applications will be reviewed by a committee composed of Public Interest Law Society members working with at least one faculty member or administrator.Â Academic and financial information will be reviewed only by a faculty member and/or administrator.